Durable Domain Configuration

 The durable domain configuration contains domain configuration information that is stored consistently on each admin service process in the domain.
 It ensures safety under failure for database creation and cold start of databases.
 The information in the durable domain configuration includes:

 Which admin service process is the leader

 Which admin service processes are followers

-Domain state machine — The DSM contains the last known information about transaction engines and storage managers, including the database and host that each TE and SM is associated with.
+Domain state machine — The DSM contains the last known information about Transaction Engines (TEs) and Storage Managers (SMs), including the database and host that each TE and SM is associated with.